moleculerjs/educational-content/README.md

 4. Create an account at [Medium](https://medium.com/).
 After that we will add you to the [Moleculer organization](https://medium.com/moleculer) as a writer.

 5. Follow the [Guide](.github/ISSUE_TEMPLATE/writing-an-article.md) when writing the tutorial.
+Please note that at the moment we only accept articles written in English.

 6. Send us a draft for a review.